lackhoa/staticKanren/README.md

 # staticKanren
-A variant of miniKanren which returns better answers
+A variant of miniKanren which returns better answers.
+The documentation is here: https://github.com/lackhoa/Thesis/blob/master/Thesis.pdf